agadev/character_viewer/README.md

 # character_viewer

-Character Viewer Flutter project.
+A app to view various Characters made with Flutter.

 ## App Description
-A Flutter framework and support both iOS and Android platforms.
+The app supports both iOS and Android platforms.
 It fetches and displays data from a RESTful Web API.
 The app is comprised of two screens, a list and a detail.

 ## App Features